-Anyone who has ported a set of numbers from one carrier to another knows the process is time-consuming, manual and error-prone.
-There’s surely a better way.
-What keeps us stuck in the dark ages?
+If you have ever had to port numbers from one provider to another you've probably asked the question, "Why does number porting take so long?'.
+The process is usually time-consuming, manual and error-prone — there’s surely a better way.
+So what is keeping us stuck in the dark ages?

 1. Carriers don’t want to port your numbers.